ASSOCIATION FOCUS 2022 ISSUE 2

 Consider how to do that.
 The first step should mirror the same process you went through when deciding on the association’s direction.
 Think about your association’s purpose and what it does for members.
 Envision the kind of magazine that will be most valuable to them.
 That’s the magazine you want to create.

 Aim for a long shelf-life.
-Your magazine is not a newsletter, newspaper or webpage, all of which need regular, fresh content hourly, daily or weekly.
+Your magazine is not a newsletter or newspaper, which needs regular, fresh content daily or weekly.
 At a bare minimum, whatever appears in the magazine should stay relevant until the next issue arrives.
 Most of the contents should continue to be relevant even longer than that.
-Repurpose or reuse content when that makes sense.
-You have to be careful not to use the same information too much, but maybe you can take information from another channel, such as a website or newsletter, and give it new life in the magazine.
+You can repurpose or reuse content when that makes sense, but you have to be careful not to use the same information too much.
+But maybe you can take information from another channel, such as a website or newsletter, and give it new life in the magazine.

 Figure out ways to lighten the writing load.
 Magazine creation is a lot of work, so anything you can do to make it easier is a good idea.
+There are several strategies to help you fill your magazine’s pages, including adding a message from one or more association leaders in every issue, interviewing a variety of association members, or perhaps getting permission from thought-leaders to print some of the articles they write.
 Just keep it legal; that is, don’t plagiarize articles or reprint someone else’s work without permission.
 Fill the magazine with a variety of different resources so there is something for every member.

 Offer magazine space to sponsors.
 Spotlight their organizations and customize benefits for them.
 Also, you should offer valuable information to members and give them reasons to pay their dues.
 Although some information can be free, reserve the rest for members only.